Anthony D'Amato: Photography

 In addition to his musical work, D'Amato is also an avid photographer whose work has appeared in publications from The Denver Post to TimeOut.
-Working under the name "Steel Rail Blues" (a reference to the Gordon Lightfoot song of the same name), D'Amato has amassed a large following on Instagram and TikTok for his railroad photography, which focuses primarily on steam trains around the world.
+Working under the name "Steel Rail Blues" (a reference to the Gordon Lightfoot song of the same name), D'Amato has a large following on Instagram and TikTok for his railroad photography, which focuses primarily on steam trains around the world.

 In 2022, D'Amato also released his album "At First There Was Nothing" as a book of his photography, complete with an essay about the record, song lyrics, and an accompanying download of the music.

 Personal life

 D'Amato is married to Jane Beaird, an artist who has made artwork for both D'Amato's solo career and Fantastic Cat.